Reducing non-negativity over general semialgebraic sets to non-negativity over simple sets: The unbounded case

-Notice that $ \tilde p(x)$ determines the behavior of $p$ at infinity.
-Namely, if $\tilde p(y)>0$ for some $y\in \R^n$, then there is $t_0 \in \R$ such that $p(ty)>0$ for all $t>t_0$, since the homogeneous component of the highest degree will eventually dominate the behavior of $p$.
-Similarly if $\tilde p(y)<0$, $p$ will become eventually negative in the $y$ direction.
-However, if $\tilde p(y)=0$, we do not know how $p(ty)$ behaves when $t$ goes to infinity.
-The next definition extends this operation to semialgebraic sets.
+To analyze the sign of a polynomial $p$ on an unbounded set $S$, we need to consider the \emph{asymptotic behavior} of $p$ on $S$, or in other words, the \emph{behavior of $p$ at infinity}~\citep[see, e.g.,][]{Rezn00}.
+For that purpose, we introduce some additional terminology.
+Given a polynomial $p \in \R[x]$, let $\tilde p$ denote the homogeneous component of $p$ of the highest total degree.
+That is, $\tilde p$ is obtained by dropping from $p$ all the terms whose total degree is less than $\deg p$.
+Now, we can analyze the sign of $p$ as follows.
+Let $y \in \R^n$.
+If $\tilde p(y)>0$ then there is $t_0 \in \R$ such that $p(ty)>0$ for all $t>t_0$, since the homogeneous component of the highest degree will eventually dominate the behavior of $p$.
+Similarly, if $\tilde p(y)<0$, then $p$ will become eventually negative in the $y$-direction.
+However, if $\tilde p(y)=0$, we do not know how $p(ty)$ behaves when $t \in \R$ tends to infinity.
+The next definition introduces a concept that allows analyzing the asymptotic behavior of polynomials on semialgebraic sets

-\begin{definition} Let $h_1, \dots, h_m, g_1,\dots,g_r \in \R[x]$ and let $S = \{x \in \R^n: h_1(x)\bigtriangleup 0,\dots,h_m(x) \bigtriangleup 0, \ g_1(x)=0,\dots,g_r(x) =0\}$.
-We denote by $\tilde{S} $ the following set
+\begin{definition} Let $g_1, \dots, g_m, h_1,\dots,h_r \in \R[x]$ and let $S = \{x \in \R^n: g_1(x)\ge 0,\dots,g_m(x) \ge 0, h_1(x)=0,\dots,h_r(x) =0\}$.
+We denote by $\tilde{S}$ the following set

 \end{definition}